 According to this great article in The Kansas City Star, Rhonda LaValdo and Teresa Trumbly Lamsam were seeking a way to help combat the epidemic levels of diabetes in the Native community.

-Story telling is a traditional part of Native culture for many reasons.
+Storytelling is a traditional part of Native culture for many reasons.
 Stories entertain, but they also convey valuable information.
-You can learn a lot about a people by...
+You can learn a lot about people by listening...

 50% Complete